ybNero/DailyEnglishDictation-CoachShane/Day1-20 Dictation.md

 # Day 14 Cats

-The cat is repeatedly have 9 lives, and he clearly wants to spend one of them here in New York City.
+Cats reputedly have 9 lives, and he clearly wanted to spend at least one of them here in New York City.

+## 讲解

+reputedly，

+clearly——absolutely/without a doubt/there’s no question

+wanted, (n在前，t不发音)，wanit~to

+at~least

+one of~them

+them指代 9 lives

+SpongeBob 海绵宝宝，square pants

 # Day 15

+the friend pacing seem changed every 11 often left kids zoomed out SpongeBob, unable to concentrated.

+The frantic pacing —— scene changes every 11 seconds on average —— often leaves kids zoned out and spun up; unable to concentrate.

+## 讲解

+frantic: lost of control/ losing control

+pacing: speed